AI reconstruction of European weather from the Euro-Atlantic regimes

 \section{Results}

-In the following sections, we evaluate the performance of the \ac{AI} model in reconstructing monthly mean two-meter temperature and total precipitation anomalies in winter (DJF) and summer (JJA) from January \testyearstart to December \RemoveSpaces{\testyearend}. \refsec{sec:reconstruction_skills} presents the spatial reconstruction of these anomalies by the \ac{AI} model trained with the seven year-round \ac{WR} indices.
-We further investigate the model’s skill with respect to: (a) the number of \ac{WR} indices used for training and as input (\refsec{sec:anom_recon_wr_num}); (b) the impact of errors on $\Iwr$ on the reconstruction (\refsec{sec:iwr_error}); and (c) the use of $\IwrS$ as input (\refsec{sec:iwr_seas5}).
+In the following sections, we evaluate the performance of the \ac{AI} models in reconstructing monthly mean two-meter temperature and total precipitation anomalies in winter (DJF) and summer (JJA) from January \testyearstart to December \RemoveSpaces{\testyearend}. \refsec{sec:reconstruction_skills} presents the spatial reconstruction of these anomalies by the \ac{AI} models trained with the seven year-round \ac{WR} indices.
+We compare the performance of the \ac{AI} model with the most commonly used reconstruction methods in \refsec{sec:baseline_comparison}.
+We further investigate the skill of the models with respect to: (a) the number of \ac{WR} indices used for training and as input (\refsec{sec:anom_recon_wr_num}); (b) the impact of errors on $\Iwr$ on the reconstruction (\refsec{sec:iwr_error}); and (c) the use of $\IwrS$ as input (\refsec{sec:iwr_seas5}).
 The first two aspects address how the reconstruction quality degrades, identifying a threshold to achieve a better seasonal forecast than SEAS5.
 The third point examines the accuracy of the reconstructed anomalies when using \ac{WR} indices predicted by SEAS5.
 It can be interpreted as a hybrid \ac{NWP}-\ac{AI} framework for forecasting European mean two-meter temperature and total precipitation in winter and summer.

-Although the \ac{AI} model reconstructs anomalies over the entire European region as defined in \refsec{sec:temp_prec_anom}, in the following analysis we restrict the evaluation to land areas only.
+Although the \ac{AI} models reconstruct the anomalies over the entire European region as defined in \refsec{sec:temp_prec_anom}, in the following analysis, we restrict the evaluation to land areas only.